Skip to content Skip to footer

 Some patients also feel more comfortable with the sheer number of reviews and public information available about large London clinics that have been operating for decades.
 The volume of documented patient outcomes can make it easier to research a provider.

-Regulation: How Ireland and the UK Compare
+Regulation of Cosmetic Surgery in Ireland and the UK

-In Ireland, private clinics providing surgical procedures are regulated by the Health Information and Quality Authority (HIQA).
-Surgeons must be registered with the Medical Council of Ireland, and the registration system includes specialist registration that allows patients to verify whether their surgeon holds a recognised specialty qualification.
-Ireland has also introduced increasingly stringent advertising regulations around cosmetic procedures, designed to prevent misleading claims and protect patients from pressure-selling.
+In Ireland, the Health Information and Quality Authority (HIQA) regulates private clinics that provide surgical procedures.
+Surgeons must also be registered with the Medical Council of Ireland.
+This system includes a specialist register, which allows patients to confirm whether a surgeon holds a recognised qualification.

 A Practical Comparison